haroldjose30/FamilySharedList/README.md

 - [ ] UITest
 - [ ] Improve UI Design
 - [ ] Publish on Apple Store
-- [ ] Mocked service injection during preview process
+- [X] Mocked service injection during the preview process

 ### Android Layer:
 - [ ] Handle Error for each use case